Shape-Preserving Prediction for Stationary Functional Time Series: Abstract

 \section{Abstract}

-This article presents a novel method for prediction of stationary functional time series, for trajectories sharing a similar pattern with phase variability.
-Existing prediction methodologies for functional time series only consider amplitude variability.
-To overcome this limitation, we develop a prediction method that incorporates phase variability.
-One major advantage of our proposed method is the ability to preserve pattern by treating functional trajectories as shape objects defined in a quotient space with respect to time warping and jointly modeling and estimating amplitude and phase variability.
-Moreover, the method does not involve unnatural transformations and can be easily implemented using existing software.
-The asymptotic properties of the least squares estimator are studied.
-The effectiveness of the proposed method is illustrated in simulation study and real data analysis on annual ocean surface temperatures.
-It is shown that prediction by the proposed SP (shape-preserving) method captures the common pattern better than the existing prediction method, while providing competitive prediction accuracy.\\
+This article presents a novel method for prediction of stationary functional time series, in particular for trajectories that share a similar pattern but with variable phases.
+The limitation of most of the existing prediction methodologies for functional time series is that they only consider vertical variation (amplitude, scale, or vertical shift).
+To overcome this limitation, we develop a shape-preserving (SP) prediction method that incorporates both vertical and horizontal variation.
+One major advantage of our proposed method is the ability to preserve the shape of functions.
+Moreover, our proposed SP method does not involve unnatural transformations and can be easily implemented using existing software packages.
+The utility of the SP method is demonstrated in the analysis of non-metanic hydrocarbons (NMHC) concentration.
+The analysis demonstrates that the prediction by the SP method captures the common pattern better than the existing prediction methods and also provides competitive prediction accuracy.\\